JorisPaarde/Hubris/README.md

 ## User stories:

 - As a site owner, i want to:
     1. Offer a replayable game.
 That users enjoy playing again and again.(game should be different every time ea.
 Random selection of enemies and cards.
-Aslo different starting hero)
+Also different starting hero)
     2. Entice people to buy the full version.(clear explanation of what u get and easy access to the checkout.
 Also the free version as a teaser.)
-    3. Make it as easy as possible (minimize #actions) for users to register and login. (username/password or google account.)
+    3. Make it as easy as possible (minimize #actions) for users to register and login. (username/password)
-    4. Make it as easy as possible (minimize #actions) to pay for the full version. (apple / google pay / creditcard)
+    4. Make it as easy as possible (minimize #actions) to pay for the full version. (google pay / creditcard)
     5. Add / edit / delete cards, starting player stats, and enemies in the database.
     6. Have a secured access to the admin.(provided by oath)

 - As a first time user, i want to:
-    1. Login / register with username/password or google account.
+    1. Login / register with username/password.
     2. Reset my password.
     3. Learn the game rules.
-    4. Learn the UI.
+    4. Learn the UI of the game.
     5. See what monsters and spells are in the game through a wiki page.
     6. Try the free version to see if i like the game.
     7. Find out what i get in the full version. (also after i play the free game)